In this unit students explore hours and half-hours using analogue and digital clocks.

 - List some of the students’ favourite TV programmes and have the students record the digital times these programmes come on.
 Look at a TV guide to confirm the times that they have recorded.

 Pose several problems involving time (to hours and half-hours).
-Place these problems on cards stationed around the room and have the students work with a buddy to solve them and record their answers.
+Place these problems on cards stationed around the room and have the students work with a partner to solve them and record their answers.
 As a group, discuss the problems and their solutions.
+Possible problems include:

 - Sally went to play netball at 4.00 and came home at 5.30.
 How long was she away?